oneal2000/PRAG/README.md

 │                           └── result.txt
 ```

+Also, the running parameters of the main experiments in the paper are listed in the `configs` folder.

 ## Warm up LoRA

 After calling `python src/get_warmup_data.py`, the initialization training data for finetuning will be generated from the **latter** part of the dataset.
 The data generation code ensures that there is no data leakage.